 View multiple alignments and collect positional data with the same point-and-click ease you use to make measurements.
 Better still, you can do it all on the same map you use for volume calculations, quick site checks, and progress reporting.

-- Upload LandXML files to view alignments on your survey map in rich detail.
+- Upload LandXML files to view alignments on your survey map in rich detail

-- Toggle alignments on or off to view stations and the center line on your 3D map.
+- Toggle alignments on or off to view stations and the centerline on your 3D map

 - View multiple alignments on one map.
-Simply click an alignment to activate for positional referencing.
+Simply click an alignment to activate for positional referencing

 - Use alignments on-site with Propeller’s mobile app.
-With a shared source of truth in the palm of your hand, you’ll get the same accurate positional data whether you’re on-site or at your desk.
+With a shared source of truth in the palm of your hand, you’ll get the same accurate positional data whether you’re on-site or at your desk

 I did a drone demo last week and showed [alignments] to a bunch of colleagues.
 Stations and offsets was like a mic drop.
 This is one of the better things I’ve seen in a long time.